Floyddo/ugc-sniper-but-better/README.md

 Suggest more in server
 ## Usage
-**For original (not by me):** https://docs.google.com/document/d/16VK4WM39sgjrkdN-u2dIzzL6wGgD89g4pQ-N-w3emOY/edit
+**For original (not by me):** https://docs.google.com/document/d/16VK4WM39sgjrkdN-u2dIzzL6wGgD89g4pQ-N-w3emOY/edit\n

-**Max Price:** If you do not want to set a max price set it to null, otherwise put a NUMBER.
+\n
-**Add ids:** You can do this in config but its annoying, so just use discord bot. too lazy to make this if u wanna do it and dm me it
+**Max Price:** If you do not want to set a max price set it to null, otherwise put a NUMBER.\n **Add ids:** You can do this in config but its annoying, so just use discord bot.\n too lazy to make this if u wanna do it and dm me it\n